KCL-BMEIS/OOP/projects/README.md

 # Projects used on Object-Oriented Programming module

-This repo holds project descriptions, data and solutions for the projects to be used for teachign on the [Object-Oriented Programming course](https://github.com/KCL-BMEIS/OOP).
+This repo holds project descriptions, data and solutions for the projects to be used for teaching on the [Object-Oriented Programming course](https://github.com/KCL-BMEIS/OOP).

 ## DNA shotgun sequencing
 - [instructions](DNA_shotgun_sequencing/assignment.md)